Hideaki Matsuyama: After retirement

 He again returned to the Orix Buffaloes for the 2005 season and served as the first squad infield defensive base coach through the 2011 season.

 He coached Korea Baseball Organization's the Kia Tigers during the 2012 season.

 Matsuyama became the Chiba Lotte Marines' second squad infield defensive base coach in the 2013 season and was the first squad infield defensive base coach from the 2015 to 2017 seasons.

 Matsuyama became the Fukuoka SoftBank Hawks' second squad infield defensive base coach for the 2018 season, the third squad infield defensive base coach for the 2021 season, and again the second squad infield defensive base coach for the 2022 season.

 He will serve as the first squad infield defensive base coach beginning with the 2023 season.

+On December 2, 2023, he was transferred to the second squad manager.

 His enthusiastic coaching is highly regarded by all teams, and he has continued to wear the uniform as a coach since his retirement to the present.